cljfx/cljfx/README.md

    return data that describes how to perform these side-effecting operations. `fx/wrap-effects` uses that data to perform side effects.
    You describe effects as a map from arbitrary keys to side-effecting function.
-Wrapped handler in turn should return a seqable of 2-element vectors.
+A wrapped handler in turn should return a seqable of 2-element vectors.
 First element is a key used to find side-effecting function, and second is an argument to it:
    ```clj